 I’m looking forward to seeing Hodge in this role.
 Also, I only just noticed that I haven’t seen a Kinnear film in a while.
 The fact that I know the ending will be happy in this particular story of injustice only makes me want to see it more.

 Matt Battaglia, Dorian Missick, Xosha Roquemore, Dean Denton and Mystie Smith also star.

 Same Kind Of Different As Me is a story of marriage troubles and a healthy serving of unexpected friendship and kindness.
 Starring Greg Kinnear, Djimon Hounsou and Rene Zellweger, this one is definitely going to make me cry…

 I’m rather loving how much work Djimon Hounsou seems to be getting lately.
-Congrats to the man.
+Congrats to him.